Gonzapepe/eCommerce-Backend/README.md

 - POSTGRES_DB = name of the database
 - JWT_SECRET = a random string
 - JWT_EXPIRATION = the expiration time of the tokens
+- MP_ACCESS_TOKEN = Mercadopago's token access for the API

 ## Generating Migrations